 Watson Lake was formed in 1914, when the Chino Valley Irrigation District built the Granite Creek Dam.
 The trail from our campground leads directly to Watson Lake Park, providing access to all of the parks amazing amenities.

-From Point of Rocks
+Walk from Point of Rocks Campground

 Only 5-10 minutes “walk” to Watson Lake Park.
 10-15 minute “walk” to the water’s edge